singerla/pptx-automizer/README.md

 *pptx-automizer* will fit best to users who try to maintain their own library of pptx template files.
 This is perfect to anyone who uses complex and well-styled customized layouts.
 Any existing slide and even a single element can be a data driven template for output pptx files.

+This project comes along with [automizer-data](https://github.com/singerla/automizer-data).
+You can use *automizer-data* to import, browse and transform XSLX-data into perfectly fitting graph or table data.

 ## Requirements
 This generator can only be used on the server-side and requires a [Node.js](https://nodejs.org/en/download/package-manager/) environment.